 You can book other training courses through the websites of the respective governing bodies (BMC, MTA, Mountaineering Scotland, British Canoeing) or at one of the UK’s National Training centres, such as Glenmore Lodge, Plas-Y-Brenin, or Tollymore Mountan Centre.

-The Mountaineering Scotland website also has an extremely useful page on safety and skills, which gives information on such things as how to use an avalanche forecast, general tips on outdoor hygeine, and essential skills like navigation and first aid.
+The Mountaineering Scotland website also has an extremely useful page on safety and skills, which gives information on such things as how to use an avalanche forecast, general tips on outdoor hygiene, and essential skills like navigation and first aid.

 Outdoor activities by their very nature can involve a risk of injury.
 It may be worth considering personal insurance, particularly if you plan on heading into mountainous terrain.